CN-28/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures

-Algorithms and Data Structures University of Science and Technology Course
+Algorithms and Data Structures course

 My implementations of tasks, which we are obliged to do for this course.